Redocly/redoc/docs/deployment/cli.md

 # How to use the Redocly CLI

-With Redocly CLI, you can bundle your OpenAPI definition and API documentation (made with Redoc) into a zero-dependency HTML file and render it locally.
+With Redocly CLI, you can bundle your OpenAPI definition and API documentation (made with Redoc) into an HTML file and render it locally.

 ## Step 1 - Install Redocly CLI